linux-china/jenv/README.md

     $ jenv ls

 ### Update repository
-All canidate versions are maintained on central repository.
+The candidate's versions are maintained on the central repository.
 To keep updated with central repository, please use:

     $ jenv repo update